arclab-hku/Event_based_VO-VIO-SLAM/README.md

 </div>

 * The configuration file is in [link](https://github.com/arclab-hku/Datasequence_Event_based_SLAM/tree/main/ESVIO)
+* The DAVIS comprises an image camera and event camera on the same pixel array, thus calibration can be done using standard image-based methods, such as [Kalibr](https://github.com/ethz-asl/kalibr)
 * We also provide the rosbag (including the event, image, IMU measurements) for camera and IMU calibration: [Rosbag1]() (for the IMU calibration of our DAVIS), [Rosbag2]() (for camera-IMU calibration of our DAVIS).
 * [Event Camera Calibration using Kalibr and imu_utils](https://blog.csdn.net/gwplovekimi/article/details/120948986)